dmitry-shchetinin/LineFlow/README.md

 ### Windows (with Visual Studio)
 You can use pre-built files from this repository, which were compiled on a 64 bit machine.
 Alternatively, you can do the following:

-1. Create a dynamic link library (see example [Walkthrough]( https://msdn.microsoft.com/en-us/library/ms235636.aspx)).
+1. Create a dynamic link library project (see example [Walkthrough]( https://msdn.microsoft.com/en-us/library/ms235636.aspx)).
 2. Add header file (`line_flow.h`), source file (`line_flow.c`) and definition file (`line_flow.def`) to the project.
 3. Build the project.